jdbacero/GoTeam--Pokemon-Exam/README.md

 composer install
 ```

-## Setup the .env file
+## Setup the .env file and an empty database

-Copy the __.env.example__ file and edit the fields according to your MySQL setup:
+Copy the __.env.example__ file and edit the fields according to your MySQL and empty database setup:
  1. DB_CONNECTION
  2. DB_HOST
  3. DB_PORT